igoriokas/web-crawler/README.md

 This mechanism ensures safe, singleton operation **per crawl session**, while supporting concurrent execution across separate targets.

+## UI
+some explanations about the UI ...

 ## Limitations

 * Currently limited to processing documents with a *Content-Type* header of either *text/html* or *text/plain*.